 I hope it goes without saying but just in case you need the invitation I want you all to know that I love getting emails and questions from you guys.
-Whether it’s sewing or crafting related, questions about selling on Etsy, what my favorite places to eat in Utah are, or really anything else silly, serious, or whatever.
+Whether it’s sewing or crafting related, questions about selling on Etsy, what my favorite places to eat in Utah are, quick and easy recipes, or really anything else silly like my favorite donuts, serious like my tips for new moms, or whatever.
 I love feeling connected and helpful.
 I realize that some of your questions might be helpful or interesting to others so every once in a while I hope to post them if I think they’d help others or are just fun and interesting.

 Tori sent this to me a few weeks back and while I answered her right away I kept thinking some of you may be thinking of buying a serger with Holiday money so I figured I should share.

 (I found this while looking for serger pics.
-Look how little L was)
+Look how little L was in her pouch sling)

 My biggest piece of advice is not to buy the cheapest one you find at Walmart or Joann’s.
 I don’t advise your first serger to be purchased off of craigslist since they are a little complicated if you have no idea what you’re doing and you don’t want to get stuck with something that doesn’t really work or works for a few testing stitches but then flops.

 If you know which make and model you want it’s fine to buy online but otherwise I’d buy one from a sewing store that services them.
 Or even better check out a store that sells used ones (but ones that they have serviced and certified to work).
 Most of those kind of places you’ll be able to try a similar one out and they’ll give you a free class to teach you how to use it and in the chance that something is wrong they’ll probably help you.
 Usually even the lowest priced ones there will be better than the pricier walmart ones.